Mentoring, counselling, coaching and role models (post-entry)

 However, we cannot say whether this is because the programmes are effective, or because only the most motivated and/or supported students tend to attend.
 In fact, one study in the US showed that, among students offered mentoring, those with higher levels of parental education were more likely to meet their mentor frequently and seek their support (Hu & Ma, 2010).
 This casts some doubt on findings that more intense engagement leads to better outcomes (Rodrigues Ott et al, 2019), as those students who are likely to achieve better outcomes could also have higher engagement.

-We are also lacking a large enough evidence-base to make claims about the relative efficacy of the different approaches (for example, mentoring versus coaching) or different modes of delivery (for example, in-person versus e-mentoring).
+We are also lacking a large enough evidence-base to make claims about the relative efficacy of the different approaches (e.g., mentoring versus coaching) or different modes of delivery (e.g., in-person versus e-mentoring).

 A recent review highlights several areas where we need more evidence on mentoring (Crisp, 2017):